bug fixing icon user search icon shopping cart icon 0 email icon email icon

 noun

-Functional medicine is a medical approach that focuses on identifying and addressing the root causes of disease, often emphasizing nutrition and lifestyle changes.
-It's a holistic approach that aims to treat the whole person, not just the symptoms of a disease.
+A medical approach that focuses on identifying and addressing the root causes of disease, emphasizing nutrition, lifestyle changes, and holistic treatment of the whole person rather than just the symptoms.

 Inflammation